CFA-Fintech/A-Whale-Off-the-Portfolio/README.md

 First, read and clean several CSV files for analysis.
 The CSV files include whale portfolio returns, algorithmic trading portfolio returns, and S&P 500 historical prices.
 Use the [Whale Analysis Starter Code](Starter_Code/whale_analysis.ipynb) to complete the following steps:

 1. Use Pandas to read in each of the [CSV files](Starter_Code/Resources) as a DataFrame.
-Making sure to convert the dates to a `DateTimeIndex`.
+Be sure to convert the dates to a `DateTimeIndex`.

 2. Detect and remove null values.